 Hmm...
-Maybe we should chill out with the Lysol and the sanitizer, and let go a little bit.
+Science proposes that we should chill out with the Lysol and the sanitizer, and let go a little bit.

-So what the heck does hygiene have to do with toddlers grappling with shoes and puzzles?
+So, what the heck does hygiene have to do with kids grappling with frustration over shoes and puzzles?

 Exposure to frustration builds stronger emotional development.

-It is normal to want to protect our children from unpleasant emotions.
-But by limiting exposure to age-appropriate frustration, we are discouraging the development of perseverance, determination, and ability to handle uncomfortable events.
+And while it's normal to want to protect our children from unpleasant emotions, by limiting exposure to age-appropriate frustration, we are discouraging the development of perseverance, determination, and ability to handle uncomfortable events.

 Cooperative board games require players to work together to win.
 It's a good way to build tolerance and diffuse the feeling of Parents VS. Kids.
 Trust us, it works.

 Peacable Kingdom makes GREAT cooperative board games for younger kids.
 See them all on Amazon here.

 All the games require taking turns, following rules, and losing.
 Start with quick games and slowly increase the difficulty and duration with games of strategy for older kids, like Battleship.